dwhieb/dissertation/data/README.md

 # Data

-This folder contains the raw data used in this dissertation.
+This folder contains the linguistic data used in this dissertation.